Azure-Samples/azure-iot-edge-identity-translation-lite/docs/identitytranslationmodule.md

 # Security
 ## Device Identity
 The leaf devices are using a symetric key to authenticate with IoTHub.
-The symetric key that is used for this authentication is calculated from the id of the lead device and the symetric key of the identity module using the following formula:
+The symetric key that is used for this authentication is calculated from the id of the leaf device and the symetric key of the identity module using the following formula:

 LeafDevice<sub>Key</sub> = HMAC_SHA256(key: IdentityTranslationModule<sub>Key</Sub>, tbs: {leafDeviceId})